AnomalyInnovations/serverless-lerna-yarn-starter/README.md

 Since each package has its own `package.json`, you can manage it just like you would any other NPM package.

-To add a new package.
+To add a new package:

 ``` bash
 $ mkdir packages/new-package